BrooksIan/LogoTL/README.md

 - [Convert Tensorflow Model to TFLite](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/convert/cmdline_reference.md "link8")

-## Image Data Prep (Optional)<a name="ImgPrep"></a>
+## Preprocessing - Image and Label Preparation (Optional)<a name="ImgPrep"></a>

 Using LabelImg, the create object label annotation XML files.
 Please note, these files have been provided in this project, and they are avaiable in the Images/train/ or Images/test/ directories.
 Below is a screenshot of the the application.

 ![LabelImg](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/labelObjects.png)

-## Data Augmentation <a name="DataAug"></a>
+## Preprocessing - Data Augmentation <a name="DataAug"></a>

 Using this [libray](https://github.com/Paperspace/DataAugmentationForObjectDetection), this project will take the orginally provided photos and create syntetic images for traing to boost model performance.
+This process is automated by provided scripts, but the user will need to determine the amount of synetic training examples that will be created.

 Below are a few different examples, please note the object labels are updated for the image.

 ![AugImg1](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/imgAug1.png)
 ![AugImg2](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/imgAug2.png)